-Cigarette smoking is the most important avoidable risk factor for pancreatic cancer.
-It is responsible for 20% to 30% of pancreatic cancers.
-Tobacco use also increases the risk of many other cancers such as cancers of the lung, mouth, larynx (voice box), esophagus, kidney, bladder, and some other organs.
+Smoking is the most important avoidable risk factor for pancreatic cancer.
+Quitting smoking helps lower risk.
 If you smoke and want help quitting, please talk to your doctor or call the American Cancer Society at 1-800-227-2345.

-Maintaining a healthy weight, eating well, and exercising are also important.
-The American Cancer Society recommends choosing foods and beverages in amounts that help achieve and maintain a healthy weight.
+The American Cancer Society recommends choosing foods and beverages in amounts that help you get to and stay at a healthy weight.
 Eat a healthy diet, with an emphasis on plant foods.
-This includes eating at least 2½ cups of vegetables and fruits every day.
-Choosing whole-grain breads, pastas, and cereals instead of refined grains, and eating fish, poultry, or beans instead of processed meat and red meat may also help lower your risk of cancer, as well as some other diseases.
-The full guidelines can be found in the American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention.
-Read it on our Web site or call us for a free copy.
+This includes at least 2½ cups of vegetables and fruits every day.
+Choose whole-grain breads, pastas, and cereals instead of refined grains, and eat fish, poultry, or beans instead of processed meat and red meat.
+For more, see the American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention.

 Heavy alcohol use has been tied to pancreatic cancer in some studies but not in others.
 This link is still not certain, but heavy alcohol use can lead to conditions such as chronic pancreatitis and cirrhosis, which are known to increase pancreatic cancer risk.

 Limit exposure to certain chemicals in the workplace